itzkool8d/SqlDatabase/README.md

 Owner – Full access.
 Can manage users, roles, and all data within the system.

-Demo Login Info
-This is a demo build.
-To access each level of the system, use the following test accounts:
+Demo Info: This is a demonstration of what kind of capabilities user's at different levels may have.
+When running program.cs, you will be prompted to a login screen, the following usernames and passwords may be used to access different levels of database control.

 User: